mapzen/documentation/README.md

       docs_base_url: https://github.com/mapzen/mapzen-docs/tree/master/metro-extracts
     ```

-2. **Update the repository path in the Makefile.** This file is located in this repo's root, and will be named `dist-projectname-mkdocs.yml`.
+2. **Update the repository path in the Makefile.** This file is located in this repo's root, and is called `Makefile`.
 This is a little harder because it requires some knowledge of shell scripting and `Make`.
 Generally, we want to first retrieve the source documentation file from GitHub (it's compressed).
 It might look something like this:

     `TANGRAM = https://github.com/tangrams/tangram-docs/archive/gh-pages.tar.gz`